jawalsh/acsproj/intertextual_analysis/letter_refs_documentation.md

 ## Topics to Record
 - Works with or without an author, editor, translator (Titles of works are italicized in the index)
+    - Works are often an italicized first level or an italicized second-level heading under an author, editor, or translator
+    - Smaller works might be in double quotes (e.g. a single poem)
+- Person1, Person2's book on (person1)
+- A heading that seems to indicate a book, particularly if Swinburne might have read or received a copy of it.
 - Under the first level heading of "Swinburne, Algernon Charles" (begins p.
 411)
     - France?
         - literature of (second level)